th4inquiry/PentaDevs/cpp1st/week02/yongho/template.md

 The difference is, the compiler does type checking before template expansion.
 The idea is simple, source code contains only function/class, but compiled code may contain multiple copies of same function/class.

+Templates are a way of making your classes more abstract by letting you define the behavior of the class without actually knowing what datatype will be handled by operations of the class.
+Templates can be used in conjunction with abstract datatypes in order to allow them to handle any type of data.

 ## Class Templates

 Class templates are useful when a class defines something that is independent of the data type.